MarianOforiYeboah/Capstone_2024/Technical Technique Presentation .md

 🐾 Steps Applying various techniques to handle nulls, such as removal, imputation, and analysis impacts.

 ### Expected Outcomes

-🐾 Enhanced data quality and reliability.
+🐾 Enhanced data quality and reliability

 🐾 Improved decision-making based on cleaner data.

 ## Implementation Plan